simasR/salesforce-gha/guides/Salesforce-gha-VSC.md

 - Click "Start Commit"
 - Click "Commit new file"

+*This workflow will start an automatic deployment validation on Pull Request to main branch and deployment on merge/directpush to your salesforce org. using manifest/package.xml as a reference*

 ### Set Up secrets for your GitHub Actions

 In Salesforce go to Setup